-Goal 7 Affordable and clean energy is what our strategy Leading towards Sustainable Consumption is about.
+Goal 7 Affordable and clean energy is what our strategic objective Leading towards Sustainable Consumption is about.
 Vattenfall contributes for example via initiatives such as Environmental Production Declaration (EPD) and Life Cycle Assessments (LCA), so customers know what impact the electricity and heat they buy from Vattenfall has.

-Vattenfall develops new products that enable customers to produce their own energy (solar, heat pumps) and even sell it to Vattenfall or others (PowerPeers).
+Vattenfall develops new products that enable customers to generate their own energy (solar, heat pumps) and even sell it to Vattenfall or others (PowerPeers).
 In the Netherlands, Vattenfall/Nuon has joined an initiative called Energy Poverty.
-Together with insurance companies, several cities and municipalities like Amsterdam and Almere, Vattenfall finds solutions that prevent customers from getting into the financial debt trap.
+Together with insurance companies, several cities and municipalities like Amsterdam and Almere, Vattenfall finds solutions that prevent customers from falling into the financial debt trap.